andreypopp/autobind-decorator/README.md

 The implementation of the decorator transform is currently on hold as the syntax is not final.
 If you would like to use this project with Babel 6.0, you may use [babel-plugin-transform-decorators-legacy](https://github.com/loganfsmyth/babel-plugin-transform-decorators-legacy) which implement Babel 5 decorator transform for Babel 6.

+**Note TypeScript users:**

+This package will work out of the box with TypeScript (no Babel needed) and includes the `.d.ts` typings along with it.

 ## Installation:

 ```